SiliconGalaxy/SegaGenesisLibs/README.md

 sega genesis will be stored.
 I know it's probably a mess, but i'll try to make things the most simple way so everybody can easily understand.

-Please if you find usefull this and you use it on your project, consider adding greetings to George Prescott at your credits.
+Please if you find usefull my messy documentation and you use it on your project, consider adding greetings to George Prescott at your credits.